Docs

 • STT: no caller-visible incremental control surface; work starts only after the full bounded upload is accepted

-• TTS: text-segment and emitted-audio boundaries
+• TTS: text-segment, emitted-audio, and bounded-queue boundaries

 Search Harness Contract